yvgny/yvgny.github.io/README.md

-# `cd thought` blog
+# cd thoughts blog

 Jekyll sources for the blog hosted on the Github Pages.
-A GitHub Action takes care of building the production repo and deploying it from `main`.
+A GitHub Action takes care of building the repo and deploying it from `main`.

 ## Installation

 A `devcontainer` is available to launch a dev environement with Jekyll and all its dependencies installed.
-Refer to the doc of (your favourite editor)[https://containers.dev/supporting] to know how to launch it.
+Refer to the doc of [your favourite editor](https://containers.dev/supporting) to know how to launch it.
 By default the container simply starts, it won't automatically begin building or serving the files.

 ## Build

-The `Makefile` can be used to build it with `make build`
+Use `make build` to generate a development build.

 ## Serve